‘Why Swiss Re?’ and ‘Why reinsurance?’ Answering key application and interview questions

 Are you applying to Swiss Re because of the international experience available?

 Swiss Re is a global organisation that’s based in Zurich, with offices in 25 countries.
 The firm has said: ‘We’re looking for successful graduates who distinguish themselves not just in terms of academic excellence, but in international experience.’

 Write about what attracts you to working within an international business and why you’d be suited to the international environment.
 If you have done any of the following, refer to them in your covering letter (and include them on your CV):

 - extensive travel

 - research involving foreign countries or international communities

-- projects exploring a multicultural or international topic, or involving an intercontinental team
+- projects exploring multicultural or international topics, or involving an intercontinental team.

 Are you applying to Swiss Re because the company will allow you to make the best use of your skills?

 Many of the roles at Swiss Re require the ability to analyse and think conceptually.
 A junior actuary at Swiss Re told TARGETjobs Finance: ‘One of the main tasks of my team is to estimate ultimate losses, premiums and costs every quarter.
 These calculations lead to the reserves needed to pay the future liabilities of Swiss Re, which represent an important part of the organisation’s balance sheet.’
 The team will have to analyse data to be able to make such estimations.
 If this appeals to you, say so and give evidence of your previous analytical and lateral thinking: for example, through your degree.